KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 - Power BI
   - Dashboard and Report Visualization.

+# The following  task  were carried out in performing a Churn Analysis and Retension Strategy for ABC Telecom

 ## Create Lakehouse and Load raw csv file from local machine into the Lakehouse - file sub-section
 - Click on created Lakehouse
 - Under 'Explorer', click on 'File', then the three '...'